 If the same target is tracked by more than one sensor, the FC should maintain a single track for it, which is updated and improved by fusing the information coming from the sensors.
-Our aim is to develop an algorithm to estimate the position of the targets across time at the FC, in the form of central tracks $\mathcal{T}m^c(u) = \{\hat{\mathbf{x}}{m|m}^c(u), \mathbf{C}{m|m}^c(u)\}$, obtained by combining the sensor information \mathcal{T}k^s , $s = 1, \ldots, S$.
-The above problem is complicated by correlation between the estimation errors of the tracks obtained at the sensors and at the FC.
-From Eq.
-(1), one can see that some correlation exists between all the tracks that refer to the same target (also in different sensors), as the process noise is the same, but this can be typically neglected if the process noise has low intensity or if the radar measurement rate is high with respect to the subject's motion [29].
+We aim to develop an algorithm to estimate the position of the targets across time at the FC, in the form of central tracks $\mathcal{T}m^c(u) = \{\hat{\mathbf{x}}{m|m}^c(u), \mathbf{C}{m|m}^c(u)\}$ , obtained by combining the sensor information $\mathcal{T}k^s$ , $s = 1, \dots, S$ .
+The above problem is complicated by correlation between the estimation errors of the tracks obtained at the sensors and the FC.
+From (1), one can see that some correlation exists between all the tracks that refer to the same target (also in different sensors), as the process noise is the same, but this can be typically neglected if the process noise has low intensity or if the radar measurement rate is high with respect to the subject's motion [29].
 Conversely, the error correlation between a central track and a sensor track of the same target cannot be ignored, as the FC obtains its own tracks as a function of the sensor tracks.
-This is especially true for our real-time application, where the fusion occurs frequently, e.g., from 10 to 15 times per second.
+This is especially true for our real-time application, where the fusion occurs frequently, for example, from 10 to 15 times per second.

-C. Self-calibration of mmWave radar networks
+C. Self-Calibration of mmWave Radar Networks

 The track sets that the radars transmit to the FC are expressed in the local reference frames of the sensors.
 Any algorithm that fuses them to improve the tracking accuracy requires to know the sensors' relative position and orientation.
-However, manually measuring them is impractical and prone to errors, therefore an automatic self-calibration procedure is highly appealing.
+However, manually measuring them is impractical and prone to errors, and therefore, an automatic self-calibration procedure is highly appealing.
 Here, we propose to exploit the trajectories of targets of opportunity that move within the radars' FoVs, independently tracked by each sensor.
-Tracks from different radars that correspond to the same target have almost the same shape, up to a rigid transformation and some noise.
-Estimating such rigid transformation parameters corresponds to estimating the sensors' relative position and orientation.
+Tracks from different radars that correspond to the same target have almost the same shape, up to a rigid transformation parameters corresponds to estimating the sensors' relative position and orientation.